Janesville World War One Veterans' Memorial Names Index & Photos

 HOW TO USE THIS INDEX This Index is an indication of military service between 1914 and 1919.
 Researchers should use this WWI Veterans’ Index to pursue further proofs of service.

 HOW CAN I OBTAIN ADDITIONAL INFORMATION ABOUT VETERANS FROM THIS INDEX?
-Additional research can be conducted personally from archives within the Rock County Historical Society, located at 933 Mineral Point Ave. (the corner of N. Jackson St. and Mineral Point Ave.) in the Wilson King Stone House building adjacent to the Tallman House Restoration in Janesville, Wisconsin.
-Genealogically relevant documents may be reviewed there or you may request copies or abstracted information from the Rock County Genealogical Society librarian at RCGS.Library@gmail.com.
+Additional research can be conducted personally at the Rock County Genealogical Society's Library located at the Milton House Museum, 18 S. Janesville Street, Milton, WI.
+Genealogically relevant documents may be reviewed there, or you may request copies or abstracted information from the Rock County Genealogical Society librarian at RCGS.Library@gmail.com.

 PHOTOS AND INDEX OF